datnerde/obsedian_notes/OMSCS/GOIS/Memory Management.md

 	- internal fragmentation avoided
 	- external fragmentation not an issue

->[!tips]
+> [!tips]
->Internal fragmentation happens when the memory is split into fixed sized blocks and not fully utilize.
+> Internal fragmentation happens when the memory is split into fixed sized blocks and not fully utilize.
 >
->External fragmentation happens when there’s a sufficient quantity of area within the memory to satisfy the memory request of a method in a non-contiguous manner.
+> External fragmentation happens when there's a sufficient quantity of area within the memory to satisfy the memory request of a method in a non-contiguous manner.

-# Demand Paging
+## Demand Paging

 - virtual memory >> physical memory
 	- virtual memory page not always in physical memory
 	- physical page frame saved and restored to / from secondary storage
 - demand paging
 	- pages swapped in/out of memory and a swap partition (e.g., on disk)
 	- ![[Pasted image 20231012213523.png]]

-# Page Replacement
+## Page Replacement

 - When should pages be swapped out
 	- page (out) daemon
 	- when memory usage is above threshold (high watermark)